WentaoHao/QsignApiFix/README.en.md

 ### Please use with [Qsign](https://gitee.com/touchscale/Qsign)

+#### This English document is no longer being updated.
+If necessary, please use machine translation to translate the Chinese document.

 #### Introduction
 Miao-Yunzai is a handy Genshin Impact QQ robot, but it often encounters issues with the ICQQ it uses.
 To address the problems with ICQQ, it's necessary to set up a self-built API ([Qsign](https://gitee.com/touchscale/Qsign)).